 If you change your mind after undoing an action with Edit|Undo, use Edit|Redo to redo it.

-In contrast with other text editors, EditPad Lite and Pro do not clear the redo list when you take a trivial action such as moving the text cursor or making a selection.
+In contrast with many other text editors, however, EditPad Lite and Pro do not clear the Redo list when you take a trivial action such as moving the text cursor or making a selection.
 This gives you more opportunity to change your mind and redo undone actions.
+The Redo command then undoes the trivial action before redoing what you wanted to redo.